OfficeDev/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 8. Activate the **Workflows** feature on the site features page.

-	**Note** This step applies only to Microsoft SharePoint Server 2010, Microsoft SharePoint Server 2013 and Microsoft SharePoint Server 2016 only.
+	**Note** This step applies only to Microsoft SharePoint Server 2010, Microsoft SharePoint Server 2013, Microsoft SharePoint Server 2016 and Microsoft SharePoint Server 2019 only.

 1. Create a workflow association named **MSWWSP\_Workflow** in MSWWSP\_DocumentLibrary.